-The SMT Jazz Interest Group is currently soliciting nominations for the 2021 Steve Larson Award for Jazz Scholarship.
+The SMT Jazz Interest Group is currently soliciting nominations for the 2022 Award for Excellence in Jazz Scholarship.
 This award acknowledges outstanding contributions to the field of jazz theory and analysis.
-Eligibility extends to books, chapters from books, articles, delivered conference papers, dissertations, or theses in English (or translated to English) that have been published, presented, or defended since January 1, 2016.
+Eligibility extends to books, chapters from books, articles, delivered conference papers, dissertations, or theses in English (or translated to English) that have been published, presented, or defended since January 1, 2017.
 A document must be nominated by one member of the Society for Music Theory (self-nominations are permitted), and an SMT member may nominate only one work per calendar year.

 - 2013: Martin, Henry.
 2012.
 “Charlie Parker and Honeysuckle Rose: Voice-Leading, Formula, and Motive.”
 Music Theory Online 18 (3).

 - 2012: Steinbeck, Paul.
 2011.
 “Intermusicality, Humor, and Cultural Critique in the Art Ensemble of Chicago’s ‘A Jackson in Your House.’”
 Jazz Perspectives 5 (2): 135–54.